-- Old Home Accessories like soap bottle, mini teapot, or just basically anything you can still make use of.
+- Old Home Accessories like soap bottles, mini teapots, or just basically anything you can still make use of.

 - Soap/Sponge – this will come in handy when you’re cleaning stuff.

-- Isopropyl Alcohol – an effective agent to clean and remove grimes.
+- Isopropyl Alcohol – an effective agent to clean and remove grime.